February 26, 2021

 Q. What types of COVID-19 vaccines are available?

-A. Most vaccines are given in two shots, spaced 3 to 4 weeks apart.
+A. The Pfizer and Moderna vaccines are given in two shots, spaced 3 to 4 weeks apart.
 The second should give you the full protection.
 If you are told to get two shots, be sure to do so.